isiahmeadows/mithril.js/README.md

 ## Status

 This is a major work in progress, and is very much so a pre-proposal that's still being honed and improved upon.
 Please don't assume *anything* here is actually going to make it into the next version.
-Also, don't assume it's targeting version 3 either - I have it listed as such only because it's a major overhaul of the API, but there are no active plans to *make* any of this targeted towards version 3 specifically.
+Also, don't assume it's targeting version 3 either - I started out calling it a "v3 redesign" (hence the branch name) because it's a major API overhaul, but there are no active plans for any of this to actively target version 3 specifically.

+> I *could* change the branch name, but I don't feel like trying to replace every v3 reference out there *and* break existing links I've thrown out, so it's just easier to do this way.

 ## Feedback?